Is this a low-key Halloween look, or an everyday gothic look?

 I have a complicated relationship with Halloween (only made more complicated by having a degree in costume design).

 So, I wasn’t planning on photographing or writing or posting anything today, because I’m not actually dressing up for Halloween.
 But then I realized I could do a super low-key Halloween look with things I already own.
 Because I do have a rather large number of could-be-Halloween-season-related-things in my apartment.
-(But they stay out all year round which I think is what pushes them Halloween to goth).
+(But they stay out all year round which I think is what pushes them away from Halloween).

 What I’m wearing…